 Row 31 Cast off.

 1. Take the two rainbow pieces and place them together with the wrong sides facing in.
-The edges will curl, so pink or tack them together so they match.
-You can weave in your ends before sewing up, but I find it easier to tuck them in and sew them into the sewn up seams.
+The edges will curl, so pin or tack them together so they match up.
+You can weave the loose ends in before sewing up, but I find it easier to tuck them in and sew them into the seams as I go along.
 One side will be plain and the other will have stitch markers.
 I'm showing the plain side at the moment.

-Then, sew one of the shorter multicoloured sides together using regular mattress stitch, tucking in the loose ends as you go.
-As you're using mattress stitch you can still use A when sewing up as you won't be able to see the stitching.
-Then, sew up the other shorter multicoloured side using A. Weave the loose ends in to the inside seams.
+Then sew one of the shorter multicoloured sides together using regular mattress stitch, tucking in the loose ends as you go.
+As you're using mattress stitch you can still use A when sewing up, as you shouldn't be able to see the stitching on the finished knit.
+Then, sew up the other side of this shorter multicoloured using A. Weave the loose ends in to the inside seams.
 Finally sew the cast off seams together using horizontal mattress stitch, leaving a hole for stuffing.
-You can use G to sew this up, but I continued with A as you won't see the stitching!
-I've annotated the image above to show which stitches to use where.
+You can use G to sew this up, but I continued with A as you won't see the stitching.
+I've annotated the image above to show which stitches you should use where.

 If you prefer you could use backstitch and place the pieces with right sides facing in, pin or tack them and sew up leaving a hole, then turn the rainbow inside out.

-5. On the blue section (two sections below where the eyes are), embroider the smile using some black yarn in the same or similar weight as your rainbow.
-Leave a tail on the inside.
-My smile is inline with the insides of the eyes, but you can play around with the placement to give your rainbow it's own personality.
-Sew the smile.
+5. On the blue section of the rainbow (two sections below where the eyes are), embroider the smile using some black yarn.
+This should be in the same weight or similar weight of yarn as you used to knit your rainbow.
+To make the smile, thread a darning needle with some black yarn.
+Push the needle out of the rainbow, from the inside out, inline with the inside edge of the left eye.
+Sew a horizontal straight line, ending in line with the inside edge of the right eye.
+Push the needle back through to the wrong side of the rainbow.
+My rainbow's smile is inline with the insides of the eyes, but you can play around with the placement to give your rainbow it's own personality.

 6. Add a stitch in the centre of the smile to keep it in place.
 Tie the two yarn tails on the inside together to secure.
-Then finish sewing up the open hole in the side.
+Then finish sewing up the open hole on the side of the rainbow.
 Push the needle and yarn in and out of the rainbow a couple of times, then remove the needle and trim the yarn down to weave in the loose end.

-7. Putting your rainbow up will depending on what kind of window you have!
-Using fishing line (you could use some strong yarn) I sewed through the back of my rainbow, in two different places along the yellow section, and securely tied the fishing line to the the window handles.
-You might need to get creative to hang it or you could just rest it on the window sill!
+7. If you're displaying your rainbow in a window hanging it up will depend on the kind of window you have.
+To hang it up you could use fishing line (or you some strong yarn).
+I sewed through the back of my rainbow in two different places along the yellow section, shown in the image above, and securely tied the fishing line to the the window handles.
+You might need to get creative to hang it or you could just rest it on the window sill instead.